Can I make a claim if I have not received an Inheritance and is there a time limit?

 Section 4 of the Inheritance Act states that: “An application for an order under section 2 of this Act shall not, except with the permission of the Court, be made after the end of the period of six months from the date on which representation with respect to the Estate of the deceased is first taken out”.

-The Court in making a decision as to whether or not to give permission to bring a claim after the time limit has expired would consider all of the circumstances of the case including the merits of the claim, whether the application for permission been made promptly, and have any negotiations commenced within the six-month period.
+The Court making a decision as to whether or not to give permission to bring a claim after the time limit has expired would consider all of the circumstances of the case including the merits of the claim, whether the application for permission has been made promptly, and have any negotiations commenced within the six-month period.
 They would also consider if the estate has already been distributed or if the Claimant would be able to seek redress elsewhere.

 Trying to make a claim after the estate has been distributed can complicate matters.
 It is often difficult to reclaim monies back from beneficiaries once the distribution has been made, which is why Executors often wait until they are certain no claims have been brought before making a final distribution to beneficiaries.